Great Compliment to Whole Fruit

 Getting enough fruits and vegetables each day is important for overall health1, 2.
 Most people fall short on getting enough vibrantly colored, purple and blue fruits and vegetables, which only account for about 3% of total fruit and vegetable intake3.
 Just one 150ml glass of Welch's 100% Purple Grape Juice counts as one fruit serving making it easy to squeeze more purple/blue fruit into your day.

-Dark-skinned purple and blue fruits, like the Concord grape, tend to have more natural antioxidant power4 than their lighter-skinned counterparts, as measured by ORAC5, and provide plant nutrients not found in many other colours of fruits and vegetables6.
-In fact, according to a national survey, drinking and eating purple and blue fruits and vegetables is associated with healthier eating patterns in children and adults, and overall better health in adults7.
+According to a national survey, drinking and eating purple and blue fruits and vegetables is associated with healthier eating patterns in children and adults, and overall better health in adults7.

 Wholesome and Heart-Healthy Juicy Goodness